istio/istio/CONTRIBUTING.md

 be 100% complete - meaning they should include all test cases and documentation changes related to the change.

-When ready, if you have not already done so, sign a Contributor License Agreement (see above) and submit the PR.
+When ready, if you have not already done so, sign a [contributor license agreements](#contributor-license-agreements) and submit the PR.

-See the [REVIEWING](REVIEWING.md) documentation for the PR review process that will be followed by the maintainers of the project.
+See [Reviewing and Merging Pull Requests](REVIEWING.md) for the PR review and merge process that is used by the maintainers of the project.